-To inform the public, potential candidates, and those currently holding the Certified Diabetes Care and Education Specialist or CDCES credential, formerly known as the Certified Diabetes Educator[®] (CDE[®]) credential, CBDCE each year publishes a summary of the results of the certification examinations for diabetes care and education (Examination) administered the previous year and the results of renewal of certification by continuing education applications processed the previous year.
+To inform the public, potential candidates, and those currently holding the Certified Diabetes Care and Education Specialist or CDCES credential, formerly known as the Certified Diabetes Educator® (CDE®) credential, CBDCE each year publishes a summary of the results of the certification examinations for diabetes care and education (Examination) administered the previous year and the results of renewal of certification by continuing education applications processed the previous year.

-Certification Examination for Diabetes Educators - 2019
+Certification Examination for Diabetes Educators - 2020

-A new Examination Content Outline reflecting the results of a 2018 practice analysis that surveyed diabetes educators about the tasks they performed was in effect as of July 1, 2019.
-For January - June 2019, the Examination Content Outline reflected the results of a 2013 practice analysis.
+The current Examination Content Outline was implemented beginning with the July 2019 examinations, reflecting the results of a 2018 practice analysis that will be in effect until a new practice analysis is completed.
 Questions on the Examination were linked directly to a task or tasks on the pertinent Examination Content Outline.
 Each question, therefore, was designed to test if the candidate possessed the knowledge necessary to perform the task or had the ability to apply it to a job situation.

 Since 2016, CBDCE has offered year-round application submission and testing.
-Individuals apply to take the examination year-round at a time convenient to their own schedules and the online exam registration is a fast and easy process.
-Once approved, individuals have 90 days to schedule and take the examination.
+Individuals apply to take the Examination year-round at a time convenient to their own schedules, and the online Examination registration is a fast and simple process.
+Once approved, individuals have 90 days to schedule and take the Examination.

-A total of 1,949 candidates took the exam in 2019.
-Of the total, 70% took the examination for the first time, 21% had previously taken the examination, but had not passed, 1.8% were previously certified individuals whose credentials had expired, and 6% renewed certification status.
+A total of 1,449 candidates took the Examination in 2020.
+Of the total, 74% took the Examination for the first time, 20% had previously taken the Examination, but had not passed, 2% were previously certified individuals whose credentials had expired, and 4% renewed certification status.
+Beginning in March 2020, the number of candidates taking the Examination was affected by the COVID-19 pandemic resulting in the number of test takers being significantly lower than past years.

-Pass/Fail Statistics for the 2019 Year
+Pass/Fail Statistics for the 2020 Year

-2019 Renewal of Certification by Continuing Education Administration
+2020 Renewal of Certification by Continuing Education Administration

-There were no changes to the requirements for renewal of certification by continuing education in 2019.
-Renewal by continuing education (CE) in 2019 required that CDCESs hold the license or registration for the same discipline held at the time of initial certification and, during the five year recertification cycle, a) meet the renewal practice requirement of 1000 hours of professional practice, and b) earn 75 hours of CE in content areas applicable to diabetes.
+There were no changes to the requirements for renewal of certification by continuing education in 2020.
+Renewal by continuing education (CE) in 2020 required that CDCESs hold the license or registration for the same discipline held at the time of initial certification and, during the five year recertification cycle, a) meet the renewal practice requirement of 1000 hours of professional practice, and b) earn 75 hours of CE in content areas applicable to diabetes.
 For those CDCESs who meet the practice experience requirement, the renewal by CE option may be used each time recertification is due.
-A CDCES[®] who cannot document meeting the practice requirement must accrue the required hours of CE at the time of application for the Examination and successfully pass the Examination.
+A CDCES® who cannot document meeting the practice requirement must accrue the required hours of CE at the time of application for the Examination and successfully pass the Examination.